Skip to content

 • ville_threshold: threshold on martingale M_n

-• cusum_threshold: threshold on CUSUM statistic
+• cusum_threshold: threshold on the CUSUM/e-CUSUM evidence statistic

-• shiryaev_roberts_threshold: threshold on Shiryaev-Roberts statistic
+• shiryaev_roberts_threshold: threshold on the Shiryaev-Roberts evidence statistic

 Interpreting ville_threshold